Late planted soybeans will typically grow rapidly to play catch up, but so will the weeds that interfere with your customers’ yields.

 Tillage can help remove the first flush of weeds in soybean fields, but warmer weather will lead to additional weed flushes germinating quicker.
 Therefore, it’s important to begin the season with a good preemergence herbicide and incorporate layered residuals for a season-long weed control program.

 Corteva Agriscience offers an extensive portfolio of soybean herbicides that include flexible application options, proven control of resistant weeds and extended treatment windows — so your customers can maximize soybean yields.

-Kyber® herbicide is a preemergence soybean herbicide that boasts three effective modes of action, including a Group 15 active ingredient, to create a new level of clean.
-Kyber offers long-lasting residual activity to control tough weeds, widening the postemergence application window.
+Sonic® herbicide is a preemergence soybean herbicide that boasts two powerful modes of action and long-lasting residual activity to help control tough weeds.

 EverpreX® herbicide provides flexible application options to improve efficiency.
 This includes a wide application window — including early preplant, preplant incorporated, preemergence and postemergence (up to 90 days before harvest) — and an easy-to-use formulation that is compatible with many other soybean herbicides.